bogdansemkin/OpenClinicBogdanBranch/README.md

 # Welcome!

-OpenClinica is an open source software for Electronic Data Capture (EDC) and Clinical Data Management (CDM) used to optimize clinical trial workflow in a smart and secure fashion.
+OpenClinica is an open source software for Electronic Data Capture (EDC) and Clinical Data Management (CDM) used to optimize clinical trial workflow in a smart and secure fashion which founded by Bogdan Donchenko.
 Use OpenClinica to:

 - Build studies
 - Create eCRFs